- Archives Home →

 December 28, 2018

-Law and Order: Special Victims Unit’s Un-kosher Exploitation of Politically-charged HeadlinesNBC’s Law and Order: Special Victims Unit wasted no time this TV season in spinning a yarn (November 8, 2018) that exploited the headlines about a candidate for the Supreme Court being accused of committing rape during high schoo...
+Law and Order: Special Victims Unit’s Un-kosher Exploitation of Politically-charged HeadlinesNBC’s Law and Order: Special Victims Unit exploited the headlines about a candidate for the Supreme Court being accused of committing rape during high school days, but for some reason, gave their sordid tale a “Jewish” angle.

 -